Home

 The Southern Mints.

 It will be realised that the arrangement of the southern Ionian types here relies to a large degree on the conventional assignment of certain common early issues, in particular the striated types, to Miletus, and the obvious question is what is the basis for this?
-This is a good question and the answer seems to be that the two major cities of Ionia in this period were Miletus and Ephesus, and we know that later (post-Croesus) issues of Miletus featured the lion head with geometric reverses, so the striated types, which morph into lion types with (eventually) simple geometric reverses, go to Miletus, while the plain unfigured types go (conventionally at least) to Ephesus.
+This is a good question and the answer seems to be that the two major cities of Ionia in this period were Miletus and Ephesus, and we know that later (post-Croesus) issues of Miletus featured the lion head with geometric reverses, so the striated types, which morph into lion types with (eventually) simple geometric reverses, are assigned to Miletus, while the plain unfigured types go (conventionally at least) to Ephesus.
 Not totally convincing perhaps, particularly as, except for the Artemision, reported find spots for early types in Ionia are rare anyway*, and for this reason the plain types are here simply assigned to "Ionia A", which may have been, as Karwiese has suggested, a Lydian controlled mint in the vicinity of Ephesus, rather than a mint of Ephesus itself.

 It is generally assumed that the "Lydio-Milesian" weight standard of most issues of the southern mints was based on a stater of c.14.1 gm.
 However, the actual situation is rather more complicated.
-As noted earlier, the weight standard for the earliest issues of Miletus itself was relatively heavy, with a stater of c.14.4 gm, based possibly on a didrachm calculated as 1/30 of a reduced Euboic mina of 432 gm, or perhaps even an Attic half-ounce (1/32 of the Phoenician/Attic market mina of c.460 gm)**.
+As noted earlier, the weight standard for the earliest issues of Miletus itself was relatively heavy, with a stater of c.14.4 gm, based possibly on a didrachm/double shekel calculated as 1/30 of an Euboic mina of 435 gm, or perhaps an Attic half-ounce (1/32 of the Phoenician/Attic market mina of c.460 gm)**.
 This standard then declined to c.14.1-14.0 gm by around the time of the Artemision deposits, while post Artemision staters, such as the framed lions of Miletus, rarely weigh much more than 14.0 gm, and often less.
+On the other hand, we note that the smooth unfigured types of Ionia A don't seem to fit with the general picture for Miletus, as the average weight of these seemingly early types is actually fairly low, at around 14.0 gm.

 With this in mind we can consider the interesting question of where to assign the relatively scarce "rough unfigured types" - the Boston MFA types in the chart here.
 These types manifest the same weight standard as the smooth types of Ionia A, rather than the somewhat heavier standard of the early Miletus types, so it's tempting to conclude that they could have been the predecessors of the smooth types at Ionia A, although equally they could have been the earliest civic issues of Ephesus itself.
 Either way they would seem to relate to Ephesus rather than Miletus.
 But whatever the case, it must be admitted that the light weight of both of these unfigured types remains a puzzle, so that we may have to revise our views at some time in the future.
 Perhaps the answer lies in Karwiese's idea that that Ionia A was under Lydian control, in which case it may have been that Lydia and its dependent mints used a lower weight standard than Miletus from the start.
 Going one step further, perhaps we might further surmise that Miletus ultimately reduced its weight standard to match Lydia's.

-However the scorpion reverses don't really seem to fit at Miletus, and given this, and also the fact that two of these types appeared in the small Didyma find, it is possible that they derive from the latter city.
+Another interesting problem involves the lion face/scorpion type, and the various other similar and presumably related issues.
+In the past the origin of this group of small but common types has been a bit of a mystery, and they have been variously assigned to Ephesus, Miletus, and more recently, Mylasa in Caria.
+These types have certain similarities to the lion head types of Miletus, and they could perhaps be assigned to Miletus as the smaller end of the reclining lion series.
+However the scorpion reverses don't really seem to fit there, and given this, and also the fact that two of these types appeared in the small Didyma find, it is possible that they derive from that city.
 The proximity of Didyma to Miletus could then explain both the similarities and, perhaps more importantly, the differences between these types and the smaller Milesian types.
 On balance though, these types seem rather too common to have derived from a relatively small city like Didyma, and the scorpion does connect to later dynastic issues in southern Anatolia.

 An interesting addition to the range of issues is represented by Ionia Uncertain Mint I. The types here feature a range of semi-random scribbly designs on both sides not very different from those on the pebbly types of Samos, but struck on the Lydio-Milesian weight standard; this series has generally not been noticed in the past, although examples of some denominations can now be found in SNG Kayhan as coins 686-91 (685 seems to be a separate issue on a different weight scale).